FREQUENTLY ASKED QUESTIONS

 Can I enter if I am outside the UK?

-There’s no geographic limitations with the AV Awards.
+Absolutely!
+There are no geographic limitations with the AV Awards.
 You can be based in any country and the project or event can be from anywhere around the world.

 Companies or individuals may submit entries on their own behalf, or on behalf of other individuals or organisations, including colleagues, industry peers, suppliers or clients.
 If submitting on someone else’s behalf, please ensure you have their permission to do so.